CCGI Best Practice Collaborators

 Advanced Diagnostics: Plain-film radiography is not routinely recommended in the absence of red flags or specific individual factors.

-8. Diagnostic Criteria for Hip OA
+8. Clinical Presentation for Hip OA

 A. Hip Osteoarthritis